mkkr2000/STEPIN-Project/1_Requirements/Readme.md

 # Introduction

-# Title: Chess game using C
+# Title: Chess Board using C

 This project helps to developing game sector in Chess by using C programming.